x1B/ax-developer-tools-widget/README.md

 Refer to the [AxHostConnectorWidget](content/includes/widgets/developer-tools/ax-host-connector-widget/README.md) for details.

+### 2. Provide Access through a Graphical Button _(button)_

+*R2.1* The widget MUST allow to render a graphical button.
+This should be the default behavior.

+*R2.2* It must be possible to disable the button.

+*R2.3* It must be possible to configure a different label for the button.

-### 2. Display Events from the Host Application
+### 3. Display Events from the Host Application

-*R2.1* The widget MUST allow to view events from the host application.
+*R3.1* The widget MUST allow to view events from the host application.
 Refer to the [AxEventsDisplayWidget](content/includes/widgets/developer-tools/ax-events-display-widget/README.md) for details.

-### 3. Display Log Messages from the Host Application
+### 4. Display Log Messages from the Host Application

-*R3.1* The widget MUST allow to view log messages from the host application.
+*R4.1* The widget MUST allow to view log messages from the host application.
 Refer to the [AxLogDisplayWidget](content/includes/widgets/developer-tools/ax-log-display-widget/README.md) for details.

-### 4. Visualize Widget Positions within the Host Application
+### 5. Visualize Widget Positions within the Host Application

-*R4.1* The widget MUST help to identify widgets and their grid-alignment within the host application.
+*R5.1* The widget MUST help to identify widgets and their grid-alignment within the host application.
 Refer to the [AxDeveloperToolbarWidget](content/includes/widgets/developer-tools/ax-developer-toolbar-widget/README.md) for details.